-- A. When a vehicle is parked in violation of a registered facility's requirements, the operator may affix to the vehicle, in a prominent location, a penalty notice. - B. The penalty notice must be processed as follows:

-- 1. A copy must be affixed to the vehicle, - 2.
+- A. When a vehicle is parked in violation of a Registered Facility's requirements, the Operator may affix to the vehicle, in a prominent location, a Penalty Notice. - B. The Penalty Notice must be processed as follows: - 1.
+A copy must be affixed to the vehicle or given to the Parker, - 2.
 A record of the notice must be retained by the operator for not less than 1 year, and - 3.
-All records of penalty notices must be available to the Director upon request.
+All records of Penalty Notices must be available to the Director upon request.